iangonzales/HelloGit/README.md

 HelloGit
 ========

-For testing purposes of GIT
+Change the content of the readme file.